hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 # A worked-out training example

-The [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT) was developed by [InstaDeep](https://www.instadeep.com/).
-It's an encoder-only transformer, essentially a [BERT model](<https://en.wikipedia.org/wiki/BERT_(language_model)>) trained on the genomes of 850 species via masked language modelling (MLM).
+The [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT) is an encoder-only transformer, essentially a [BERT model](<https://en.wikipedia.org/wiki/BERT_(language_model)>) trained on the genomes of 850 species via masked language modelling (MLM).
+In short, a fraction of the input DNA sequence (say `ATGGTAGCTACATCATCT`) will be hidden from the model.
+The task of the model is to retrieve the masked subsequences using the rest of the sequence.
+For instance, the model could receive as input `ATGGTAGCTACA<MASK>` and we expect it to correctly guess that `<MASK>` equals `TCATCT`.
 The figure below gives the basic idea.

 {% include figure.liquid path="assets/img/posts/2025-05-02-hf-transformers/nucleotide_transformer.jpg" class="img-fluid rounded z-depth-1" %}